 1. Siesta Key Beach

 Turtle beach is another quiet escape on the south end of the key.
 It’s a great location for shelling and calmest in the morning.
-We like to drive there after breakfast and stroll the beach looking for shells and sharks teeth.
 It’s also a perfect spot to kayak and paddle-board.
 Turtle Beach has a campground and is one of the few places on the island where you can safely and legally set up camp and sleep under the stars.

 Our favorite thing to do in Siesta Key is see the sunsets.
-West cost of Florida as the best sunsets.
-Anywhere on the beach you’ll be able to see the sunset however the best location is Sunset Point.
+West coast of Florida has the best sunsets.
+Anywhere on the beach you’ll be able to see the sunset however the best location is Sunset Point at Beach Access 2.
 Every evening there’s a flag ceremony too.
-Sunset point is on the north end of the beach, right by Beach Access 2.
 After dinner we like to grab our beach chairs and a bottle of wine and head back to the beach to watch the sky glow.
 Its magical.

 Is the Siesta Key Trolley free?
 Yes!
 There’s actually multiple free options to get around the key – The Siesta Key Breeze Trolley, Johnny’s Original Free Ride, Siesta Key Frog Hop, and Siesta Key Free Ride.
 The trolley is our kids kids favorite.
 With these free options you won’t have to worry about driving, parking, or getting to your spot!